dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 ### Component parameters

-Components can have *component parameters*, which are defined using public properties on the component class with the `[Parameter]` attribute.
+Components can have *component parameters*, which are defined using public properties on the component class with the [`[Parameter]`](xref:Microsoft.AspNetCore.Components.ParameterAttribute)](xref:Microsoft.AspNetCore.Components.ParameterAttribute) attribute.
 Use attributes to specify arguments for a component in markup.

 *Components/ChildComponent.razor*: